grapestone5321/robond-deep_learning/writeup.md

 - Create a decoder_block
 - Build the FCN consisting of encoder block(s), a 1x1 convolution, and decoder block(s).
 This step requires experimentation with different numbers of layers and filter sizes to build your model.

+We are encoding/decoding the image.
 The encoder portion is a convolution network that reduces to a deeper 1x1 convolution layer, in contrast to a flat fully connected layer that would be used for basic classification of images.
 This difference has the effect of preserving spacial information from the image.

-We can create decoder of FCN's using transposed convolution.
+The decoder of FCN's is created using transposed convolution.
 A transpose convolution is essentially a reverse convolution in which the forward and the backward passes are swapped.
 Transposed Convolutions help in upsampling the previous layer to a desired resolution or dimension.

 Such an architecture should be used when we want to assign meaning to part of an object or to implement semantic segmentation.
-Additionally, since convolutioal operations fundamentally don't care about the size of the input, a fully convolutional network will work on images of any size.

-even if we were to decode the output of the encoder back to the original image size, some information has been lost.

-Skip connection are a way of retraining the information
+This architecture is useful to work on images of any size because convolutioal operations fundamentally don't care about the size of the input.
+However, a problem might arise.
+Even if we were to decode the output of the encoder back to the original image size, some information has been lost.
+Skip connection technique is one of the solutions as I describe below.

 ### Encoder Block
 An encoder block includes a separable convolution layer using the separable_conv2d_batchnorm() function.
 The filters parameter defines the size or depth of the output layer.
 For example, 32 or 64.